hatfieldlibrary/dspace_migration_python/README.md

 option.
 2. Metadata mapping between systems is incomplete and will change with more analysis.
 3. The local DSpace metadata fields assigned to administrative and application-specific metadata are provisional.
+4. We have not yet considered workflows -- during and after the migration period.

 For **saf** documentation, see https://wiki.duraspace.org/display/DSDOC6x/Importing+and+Exporting+Items+via+Simple+Archive+Format